 People sometimes ask me how I’d prefer they listen to my music.
 Ideally, I think you should buy the CD and the vinyl and buy it on iTunes and then stream it on Spotify, listening always alone in the dark with headphones and no distractions.
 Ideally, I also eat pizza everyday without consequences.

 But seriously, I hope you at least have a moment or two while listening to it, however you listen to it (which, by the way, I really don’t care how) where you escape for a bit or notice the world differently or simply feel something that makes you realize if nothing else you’re feeling something.
 Because I don’t think that’s nothing.

 P.S.
-For more posts like this and other goodies/free stuff I think you'll dig, join the Aaron Espe Loves You Club.
+For more posts like this and other goodies, join the Aaron Espe Loves You Club.